Expat Exchange

 We asked expats in Granada if they have access to public healthcare in Granada.
 And, if they do have access, what is it like.
 They wrote...

 "Yes, as a foreigner living in Granada, you will have access to public healthcare.
 The public healthcare system in Spain is known for its high quality and is free for all citizens and legal residents.
 The system is funded by the government and is available to everyone regardless of their income level.
 The public healthcare system in Spain is divided into primary care, which is provided by general practitioners, and specialized care, which is provided by specialists.
-In addition, there are also public hospitals and clinics that provide emergency care and other services," remarked another expat in Granada, Spain.
+In addition, there are also public hospitals and clinics that provide emergency care and other services," explained one expat living in Granada, Spain.

 Connect